DoxaFoundation/doxa-dev-docs/content/docs/key-components.md

-# Key Components
+---
+title: "Key Components"
+linkTitle: "Key Components"
+weight: 1
+description: "Overview of core components in the Doxa Protocol"
+---

-This section provides a detailed overview of the core components that make up the Doxa Protocol.
+The Doxa Protocol consists of several fundamental building blocks that work together to create a robust stablecoin system.
+This section provides a detailed explanation of these core components and their interactions.

 ## Core System Architecture